Sreenand76/Zentara/README.md

 # Zentara – Ecommerce Laptop Store

 **Zentara** is a full-stack, modern ecommerce platform for buying laptops.
 Users can customize specifications, see real-time pricing updates, and easily search/filter products.
-Built with React, Spring Boot, and MySQL, GearGrid demonstrates secure, scalable application architecture.
+Built with React, Spring Boot, and MySQL, Zentara demonstrates secure, scalable application architecture.

 ---